derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

     - `}` - a closing curly brace is expected after the *function body* for declaring its end
     - the `{` and `}` define the scope boundary of a function

 The above four parts make up the anatomy of a function.
-First, the `function` keyword tells the JavaScript engine your intention to define a function.
+First, the `function` keyword tells the JavaScript engine your intent to define a function.
 Second, a custom identifier is set to enable other code to properly reference and call the function by name.
 Third, the function's signature input defines what arguments the function accepts.
 No arguments are expected for `toggleImageOpacity`.
 Lastly, the `{` and `}` define the bounds of the function body.
-Some functions, just prior to closing the function body `return` a value too, but this will be covered in the next chapter.
+Some functions return a value prior to closing the function body too, but this will be covered in the next chapter.

 With respect to making snippet one *right* and *better*, there is nothing we can do.
 Let's move to snippet two.